sophiayduan/bldc-motor/README.md

-# three-phase-rectifier
+# BLDC Motor controller
-A project to help me understand AC motors and 3 phase generators.
+Creates 3 phase AC current from a 5V battery and with a potentiometer to control the PWM to change the motor speed